tjvr/website/pages/tech.md

     electrical: medium
     mechanical: easy

-  escape-robot:
-    name: "Escape Robot"
-    description: "Build a robot that will find its way out of a maze using sensors and its microprocessor."
-    cost: "~£25-£30"
-    electrical: medium
-    mechanical: advanced

   audio-analyser:
     name: "Audio Analyser"
     description: "Build this little project and you can see what your musical instruments or recording are doing: with a graphic display you can see a real-time spectrum of your audio."